Kungsbacka/PSGrouper/README.md

 # ...or straight from the clipboard
 Get-Clipboard | ConvertTo-GrouperDocument | Save-GrouperDocument

-# To check if a "hand made" document is valid before converting, use Test-GrouperDocument
+# To check if a document is valid before converting, use Test-GrouperDocument
 Get-Content document.json | Test-GrouperDocument -OutputErrors
 ```

-## Group document
+## Grouper document

 A Grouper document contains all information required by Grouper to process a single group.
 Name, ID and Store are required properties.
 The document must also contain at least one